-For someone forever seeking the adventure of cultural exchange but bearing the financial responsibility of oneself and others, perhaps an overseas position assigned by a U.S. company can be a happy solution.
-But when it comes to the tax situation, the foreign assignment may not look all fun and rosy anymore.
-Let’s not dampen the experience however.
-To do some serious preparation is to enjoy your time abroad.
+For someone seeking the adventure of cultural exchange but bearing the financial responsibility for oneself and others, perhaps an overseas job can be a happy solution.

 Situation 1: American Citizen Hired in the U.S. but Working and Residing Abroad

 Scenario: Software developer working remotely from Mexico for a company based in Los Angeles.

 In this case, she will pay taxes in her current resident country, Mexico.
 And because she is American, she will be subject to U.S. taxes.

 Assuming she makes less than $100,800, her U.S. tax liability could be offset by the FEIE, although she will still have to file a tax return.

 However, she must be careful to check her W-2 form provided by her American employer as her America company may not know her current residence and may withhold her income tax.
 Because she is paying her taxes through the FEIE, she doesn’t need to pay withholding taxes.

 If that were the case, the withheld amount stated on the W-2 form would be refunded in full through filing a tax return.

 Her work-at-home status may also qualify some of her business expenses to be tax deductible.
 What exactly constitutes business expenses are up for debate.
 However, she must keep track of all possible expenses at all times so that she may determine qualified expenses later on for tax purposes.

 Situation 2: American Citizen Hired by a Foreign Subsidiary of a U.S. Company